Busulfan (Myleran, Busilvex)

 - Loss of fertility may happen with this drug – you may not be able to become pregnant or father a child after treatment with this drug.
 Talk to your doctor before starting treatment if you think you may want to have a baby in the future.
 Men may be able to store sperm before starting treatment

 Between 1 and 10 in every 100 people have one or more of these.

 - Hair loss – this is rare with low doses but can happen with high dose treatment

-- A sore mouth is rare with low dose treatment, but can be severe with high doses – do tell your doctor or nurse as you can take painkillers and use mouthwashes to help
+- A sore mouth is rare with low dose treatment, but can be severe with high doses.
+Tell your doctor or nurse if you have this as you can take painkillers and use mouthwashes to help

 - Skin changes – you may get an itchy rash or your skin may darken in places, particularly your hands and nail beds